electronicvisions/hbp-sp9-guidebook/quick_start.rst

 * Add team members to your Collab using the ":guilabel:`Team`" link in the navigation bar on the left.
   Only members of the team will be able to launch simulations.
-* Run simulations, using the ":guilabel:`Job Manager`" link or via the Jupyter notebooks available in the ":guilable:`Lab`"
+* Run simulations, using the ":guilabel:`Job Manager`" link or via the Jupyter notebooks available in the ":guilabel:`Lab`"

 Run a simulation